 Newt is a media associate for the P-20 Center.
 Newt has an avid interest in rhetoric, specifically regarding gender and sexual identity, but is otherwise an eclectic consumer and producer of media.
 In this position, they create videos (and sometimes photographs) for promotional, instructional and documentation use.
 Because visual media are pervasive and impactful, they are interested in creating videos that engage with children of all genders in order to increase interest in STEAM-related fields.
 They hold an M.A. in communications from NIU, a J.D. from NIU College of Law, and a B.A. in German from Carthage College.
 Their dog, Bean, is pretty great.

-Shelli Vogeler is the administrative assistant for the Illinois Migrant Education Services at NIU and works collectively with the P-20 Center.
+Shelli Solfisburg is the program coordinator for the Illinois Migrant Education Services at NIU and works collectively with the P-20 Center.
 Shelli's areas of focus pertain to organizational practices, procedural development, NIU processes, financial management and facilitating a one-stop-shop for the Migrant Education Program Local Projects in connection with NIU.
 Shelli has a bachelor's degree in project management with a minor in information systems.

 Jeremy develops content for STEM Outreach programs.
 He shares his passion for STEM with tens of thousands of students each year as a presenter for STEM Outreach's in-school and STEM Saturday programs.
 During the summer, he serves as camp director for our STEM summer camps.
 Throughout the year, Jeremy regularly presents his workshops on using LEGO Robotics in the classroom to high school teachers from all over the country at national meetings of the American Association of Physics Teachers and loves exploring the intersections of science and music and sharing those with others.
 Jeremy has bachelor's degrees in both communications and physics education and earned his science teaching certification from NIU.

-Kristin is the director of professional development for the P-20 Center.
+Kristin is the director of NIU STEAM.
 She leads efforts to support interdisciplinary STEAM education and technology integration through regional and statewide professional development programs and annual events such as the STEAMing It Up Conference.
 Kristin also works with state partners to support educators as they use data, technology and open educational resources to support student success.
 For over 15 years, Kristin has enjoyed helping in-service and pre-service teachers become fearless with technology while they explore innovative ways to impact student learning.
 She is a former industrial engineer with a M.S. in engineering and an Ed.D. in instructional technology from NIU.

 Content Creation Manager